openMF/mifos-gazelle/docs/MIFOSX.md

 - **Financial reports render empty on the seeded tenants.** Reports run, but totals come out zero because the seeded tenants have no posted general-ledger entries — Gazelle's demo data is payment-oriented (clients and savings accounts for transfers) rather than loan- and GL-heavy.
 This is a demo-data gap, not a reporting fault, and is a to-do for the data loading to remedy before release.
 - **The Workflow Engine and Credit Bureau images are temporary.** Neither project publishes a container image, so both are built from source and currently pushed to a personal DockerHub namespace.
 Both pins should move to `openMF` images once those are published — see [Building the Module Images](#building-the-module-images) for the build and publish commands.
 - **`redbank` is not selectable in the web app.** It is seeded and waited on at deploy time, but absent from the web app's tenant list, so it is reachable through the API only.
-- **MifosX is deployed from raw manifests, not Helm**, unlike OpenG2P and Payment Hub EE.

 ---